sertansenturk/tomato/README.md

 -------
 1. **The notes aligned by `JointAnalyzer.align_audio_score(...)` seems shifted.
 What is the problem?**

     Your audio input is probably a compressed format such as *mp3*.
-There are typically shifts between different decoders (and even different versions of the same decoder), when they decode the same compressed audio file.
+There are typically shifts between different decoders (and even different versions of the same decoder) when they decode the same compressed audio file.
 In the predominant melody extraction step (`AudioAnalyzer.extract_pitch(...)`), Essentia has to decode the recording for processing.
 You observe a shift when the application you use another decoder.

     These shifts are typically small (e.g. 50 samples ~1ms), so they are not very problematic.
 Nevertheless, there is no guarantee that the shift will be bigger.
 If you need "perfect" synchronization, you should use an uncompressed format such as *wav* as the audio input.